keras-team/keras-io/examples/vision/md/image_classification_efficientnet_fine_tuning.md

 overfitting or getting trapped in local extrema.

 Hence traning from scratch requires very careful choice of hyperparameters and is difficult to find suitable regularization.
+It would also be much more demanding in resources.
 Plotting the training and validation accuracy makes it clear that validation accuracy stagnates at very low value.